 Some plants have special nutritional requirements.
 There are specific fertilizers made for them.
 These can be liquids or dry.
 Think of it as age appropriate vitamins.
 Some examples are fertilizers for acid loving plants like evergreens, hydrangeas and rhododendrons.
 There are also specific fertilizers for roses, vegetables, bulbs, and new transplants.

 Organics are sourced from naturally occurring sources of nutrients.
 They are typically made of dead plants, animals, or manure from some source.
 They are usually dry and slow release because they have to break down before the nutrients are available to the plant.
-The concentration of nutrients also trends to be lower so their application rates are often higher.
+The concentration of nutrients also tends to be lower so their application rates are often higher.
 Used consistently, they can help build up the health of the soil and add organic matter.

 Conventional (Mineral) Fertilizers